stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

   }
 }
 ```
-# List of unsolved problems which would be fixed in future iterations:
+# List Of Unsolved Problems Which Would Be Fixed In Future Iterations:

 One major part that I would love to improve on is the CSS.
 * I would still love to learn how to incorporate photos into my project. i.e add a creative banner + logo.